nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

       is updated by command.
       This event is **throttled** to a limit of three.
-      That means that after the event is emitted three times it will not be emitted any more, until the throttling is cleared by command (see below).
+      That means that after the event is emitted three times it will not be emitted anymore, until the throttling is cleared by command (see below).

    1. `OPERATION_PERFORMED`: Emitted when this component